 South London majors in quirky after-dark spots.
 Croydon is packed with night-time haunts, such as entrepreneur favourite, Matthew’s Yard 9 to 5.
 By day, this is a business centre but by night it transforms into a gallery and theatre.

 In Lambeth, some of London’s most famous bar and music scenes can be found, courtesy of the pubs, clubs and also cocktail bars in nightlife titans like Clapham and Brixton.
 Meanwhile, try the South Lambeth riverside for authentic boozers serving up quality ale and Sunday roasts.

 South London’s family friendly hubs

-At the other end of the South London spectrum, there are gems like Sutton to be explored, which sits on the lower slopes of the sprawling North Downs.
-Families are drawn by the immaculate (and somewhat affordable) Edwardian homes and highly rated schools.
+At the other end of the South London spectrum, gems like Sutton need to be explored.
+Which sits on the lower slopes of the sprawling North Downs.
+Families drawn by the immaculate (and somewhat affordable) Edwardian homes and highly rated schools.
 Several parks occupy the area, too.
 Nonsuch is one of the best, with acres of space to picnic and play, leafy woodland walks and an 18th-century mansion.
 Manor Park is another – this one’s got a café for coffee and ice-cream stops.